 Be flexible with your plans – Travel is a series of happy accidents with way leading to way.
 Don’t skip going to that random city with the friends you just met because your itinerary says something different.
 You’ll regret it.
 Go with the flow and be open to new things — that’s when the magic happens.

 Pack light – Take it from a former (and sometimes current) overpacker: you never need half the stuff you take.
 Put all you need in a pile and then remove half of it.
 The lighter you travel, the easier you travel.

 Take extra money – Something always happens.
-I never thought I would fly last minute to go to Fiji, need to replace my camera in Italy, or buy an extra iPhone cable in Australia.
+I never thought I would fly last-minute to Fiji, need to replace my camera in Italy, or buy an extra iPhone cable in Australia.
 Always take extra money just in case.
-You may not need it but you don’t want to be without a little extra when something bad happens.
+You may not need it, but you don’t want to be without a little extra when something bad happens.

 Say yes a lot – Don’t limit yourself.
 Say yes to new experiences.
 Adventure and exploring the unknown are what travel is all about.

 Get lost – Meander through a new city without a map.
 Get lost — because in the end, you aren’t really getting lost, you’re just discovering new experiences.
 So put down the map and wander.
 Eventually, you’ll find your way.